wbsg-uni-mannheim/ExtractGPT/README.md

 # Attribute Value Extraction using Large Language Models
 This repository contains code and data for experiments on attribute value extraction using large language models.
+A preprint of the paper "Product Attribute Value Extraction using Large Language Models" can be found [here](https://arxiv.org/abs/2310.12537).

 ## Requirements